Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 Though many of the wineries are spread out around the surrounding countryside, some of the attractions within the city are within riding distance of each other.
-Since Ramona only experiences about 25 days of rain per year, the weather is generally suitable for an extended bicycle excursion.
+Since Ramona only experiences about 25 days of rain annually, the weather is generally suitable for an extended bicycle excursion.

 The most reliable way to move around Ramona is with a car.
 Many of the locations in Ramona are spread out, and some (such as the grasslands) don’t necessarily have a bus stop nearby, making them almost exclusively accessible by car.

-A personal vehicle or rental car will also make it easier to visit destinations in San Diego or neighboring cities on your own time rather than having to wait for one of the scheduled bus runs.
+A personal vehicle or rental car will also make it easier to visit destinations in San Diego or neighboring cities on your own time rather than waiting for one of the scheduled bus runs.

 What are the best free things to do in Ramona, California?

-The Ramona Grasslands with its wildlife and miles of hiking trails, Sutherland Reservoir with its picnic areas and walking paths, and Classic Rotors Museum (though the museum does encourage a small donation upon entry if possible) are all great free things to do.
+The Ramona Grasslands, with its wildlife and miles of hiking trails, Sutherland Reservoir, its picnic areas and walking paths, and Classic Rotors Museum (though the museum does encourage a small donation upon entry if possible) are all great free things to do.